JujuAdams/Sparkle-Store/Sparkle Store/README.md

 - ### Got questions?
 [Make a new issue!](https://github.com/JujuAdams/sparkle-store/issues/new)
 - ### There is also a [Discord server](https://discord.gg/hwgWpnsNw2) (but GitHub issues are preferred)
 - ### [Download the .yymps](https://github.com/JujuAdams/sparkle-store/releases/)

+&nbsp;

+## Desktop (without Steam), Android, iOS

+Sparkle Store will save into the file system sandbox on these platforms.
+You may configre what directory inside the sandbox files are saved to by calling `SparkleSetGroupName()` or setting `SPARKLE_DEFAULT_GROUP_NAME`.
+You may set an optional group name (and therefore directory) when running from the IDE by setting `SPARKLE_IDE_GROUP_NAME`.

+**N.B.** Saving outside of the sandbox is not supported.

+&nbsp;

+## Steam

+By default, Sparkle Store will behave the same as on desktop platforms by saving and loading files from local storage (see above).

+However, if you have enabled Steam Cloud for your game then Sparkle Store will attempt to use `steam_file_*()` functions to save files to Steam Cloud without accessing local storage at all.
+If you would like to use Steam Cloud in a different configuration, such as automatically backing up contents of the sandbox directory, then you should set `SPARKLE_ALLOW_STEAM_FILE` to `false`.
+You can further toggle whether a specific file should be accessed using `steam_file_*()` functions by calling `SoarkleSetSteamFile()`.

+&nbsp;

+## Nintendo Switch

+`switch_save_data_commit()` is called automatically for each file that is saved successfully.
+File save and load rate limits are automatically enforced by Sparkle Store.
+You can adjust the rate limiting by editing `SPARKLE_MAX_SAVE_FREQUENCY` and `SPARKLE_MAX_LOAD_FREQUENCY`.

+**N.B.** Files are saved and loaded for the current savedata user.
+If you would like to save and load files for another user, you will need to call the mount and unmount functions yourself.

+**N.B.** I do not have access to a Switch 2 for testing.
+My understanding is that little in the API has changed.
+Please get in touch if adjustments need to be made for Switch 2.

+&nbsp;

+## PlayStation

+You must call `SparkleSetPSGamepadIndex()` to set the player whose savedata you're going to access.
+You may also choose to call `SparkleSetPSShowDialog()` to control whether the save/load OS dialog is shown.
+On this platform, you will also want to set `SPARKLE_CONSOLE_SLOT_TITLE` and `SPARKLE_CONSOLE_SUBTITLE` so that the correct information is shown in the OS.
+You can adjust the current slot title and slot subtitle at runtime using the associated functions.
+Sparkle Store will automatically use the backup system on PlayStation 4.

+**N.B.** Sparkle Store only supports SDK 12.0 and above.

+&nbsp;

+## Xbox GDK

+You must call `SparkleSetXboxUser()` to set the player whose savedata you're going to access.
+When running on Windows and are using the GDK, you must call `SparkleSetWindowsUseGDK()` immediately when the game boots to ensure that the correct savedata functions are called.
+GDK file access will not work unless `gdk_init()` and `gdk_update()` are being used correctly so bear that in mind during testing.

+**N.B.** Sparkle Store does not support the legacy XDK API.

+&nbsp;

+## HTML5

+This platform is unsupported.
+It'll probably work fine but no support is provided.

+&nbsp;

+## Other Platforms (Opera GX etc.)

+These platforms have not been tested and are not officially supported by Sparkle Store.
+However, the underlying code that is used by Sparkle Store conforms to standard GameMaker practices.
+Saving and loading on unofficial platforms should work fine.